Help! I can only orgasm in the same position.

 Orgasm Starts in the Brain

 Orgasms are complex!
 An orgasm is a physical experience, but it is usually affected by both your body and your mind.
 So if there are any thoughts or emotions going on that aren't conducive to a pleasureful sexual experience, then having an orgasm is unlikely.
-There are so many reasons why women and men find themselves unable to orgasm.
+There are so many reasons why people find themselves unable to orgasm.
 Check out Why can't I orgasm? for information on a variety of those reasons, as well as specific tips to address them.

 A few items to consider: are you happy in your relationship with your boyfriend?
 Are you attracted to him?
 Do you feel comfortable around him and enjoy the sexual activities that you are currently engaging in?
 I realize that these are some serious questions, but the reason why I ask is because these can all be factors that can affect whether you are able to have an orgasm or not.
 While they might not be an issue at all, it is still good to take a step back and ensure that you are happy and feeling respected in your relationship.